Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

-\end{lemma} \begin{remark} Lemma \ref{optimization-lemma} provides an approach to choose gain matrices $L_{i}$ such that the spectral radius of $A_{c}$ is as small as possible.
-But, sometimes this method may not guarantee the spectral radius of $A_{c}$ is less than $1$.
-In that case, we can determine $L_{i}$ by alternative linear matrix inequality methods. \end{remark}
+\begin{remark} Lemma \ref{optimization-lemma} provides an approach to choose gain matrices $L_{i}$ such that the spectral radius of $A_{c}$ is as small as possible.
+Due to the constraints on the diagonal structure of $P_{c}$ and $Y$, the derived observer gain $L_{i}$ is a suboptimal solution. \end{remark}

 Next, we will derive the cost difference between the proposed distributed controller \eqref{feedback-controller}, and the centralized optimal control \eqref{centralized-optimal-control}, and then analyze the asymptotical optimal property of the corresponding cost function.